Trump AI Plan Faces Lawmaker Skepticism Over State Preemption

 Yet the blanket preemption of most AI laws raised some eyebrows, even from Republicans.

-Rep. John Obernolte, R-Calif., suggested that states should still be able to regulate.
+Rep. Jay Obernolte, R-Calif., suggested that states should still be able to regulate.

 “I think what everyone believes is that there should be a federal lane, and that there should be a state lane, and that the federal government needs to go first in defining what is under Article One of the Constitution – interstate commerce – and where those preemptive guardrails are,” Obernolte said.